A quick Overview about Anki Overdrive

 If you do not want to buy a new track, print it.
 There is an open source software for this use case.
 I have tested it - successfully.

 But: Print it on a large paper and be careful about sticking it together precisely!
-Otherwise, the vehicles may delocalise.
+Otherwise, the vehicles may delocalize.

 #4: There is a vehicle test mode

-Pressing the grey button on the downside quick and often (should be 5x) causes the vehicle to drive in a police-like behaviour.
+Pressing the grey button on the downside quick and often (should be 5x) causes the vehicle to drive in a police-like behavior.
 You can see this mode in the video above.